Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Quick Comparison

-We ran each cannon on the same electric pressure washer (about 2,000 PSI, 1.2 GPM) with the same high-foam soap, so the cannon was the only variable.
-We judged fitment (does it connect without hassle), foam thickness and cling, adjustability, and build and value.
+Across thousands of owner reviews, we compared each cannon on a typical electric pressure washer (about 2,000 PSI, 1.2 GPM) with a high-foam soap, so the cannon is the fair point of comparison.
+We weighed fitment (does it connect without hassle), foam thickness and cling, adjustability, and build and value.
 Prices were current at time of writing.
-We bought what we tested.
+We rank only what the reviews back up.

 The Cannons, Reviewed